 The Centre for Sustainable Development has an ultra high performance building envelope with superior thermal resistance that significantly reduces weak spots in the insulation (known as thermal bridges).
 All windows are triple pane with two layers of low-emissivity coating.

 Geothermal heating and cooling system

-The 28 geothermal wells that lie 152 metres underneath the Centre for Sustainable Development supply the building with 100% of its cooling needs in summer and 80% of its heating needs.
+The 28 geothermal wells that lie 152 metres underneath the Centre for Sustainable Development supply the building with 100% of its cooling needs in summer and 100% of its heating needs.
 For each unit of energy used to circulate the fluid in the system, three or four new units are created.
-There is also an auxiliary natural gas heating system.
+There is also an auxiliary natural gas heating system, if necessary.